Adoption Initial Visits Guidance

 - Applicants need to be aware of the need to use contraception as required;

-- Any child placed for adoption ideally would be at least 2 years younger than the youngest child in the family.
-However as there are young children to place, the team manager will apply discretion as appropriate regarding an age gap;
+- Any child placed for adoption ideally would be at least 2 years younger than the youngest child in the family;

-- Experienced adopters ideally will not be considered until the first child is at least 2 years of age.
-However as there are young children to place, the team manager will apply discretion as appropriate regarding an age gap.
-This is particularly relevant where the child is a sibling born to one or both original parents;
+- Experienced adopters will not be considered until the first child is at least 2 years of age.
+However, the team manager will apply discretion where a sibling is born to one or both original parents;

-- If childless, explore what experiences do they have of being with children?
+- If childless, explore what experiences they have of being with children.
 They should be encouraged and advised to increase childcare experience.
 They may have friends and family with children and they should seek to build this to overnights.
-They can volunteer at schools, nurseries, sports clubs, the scout movement etc. If this is being advised we will want to see how they got on at the end of Stage One and we would usually seek a reference in Stage Two.
+They can volunteer at schools, nurseries, sports clubs, the scout movement etc. If this is being advised it should be included in the Stage One Agreement, and we will assess progress at the end of Stage One before seeking a relevant reference in Stage Two.

 - Becoming Adopters / Positive Parenting / Lifelong Nature of Adoption: